Deposit Your Work in Open Access Repositories

 Find publishers that allow authors to deposit the publisher version or PDF of their article in an Institutional Repository, without fee or an embargo.

-Include your work in the UW’s research repository, or in a disciplinary repository:
+Include your work in the UW’s institutional repository, or in a disciplinary repository:

 - ResearchWorks Archives